exonum/exonum-doc/src/get-started/design-overview.md

     - Key for the right child node

-- `ValueSetIndex` and `KeySetIndex` both implement sets, and both reduce them to maps (as it is commonly done in programming languages). `ValueSetIndex` maps hashes of the set items to the items themselves, while `KeySetIndex` maps set items to `null`.
+- `ValueSetIndex` and `KeySetIndex` both implement sets, and both reduce them to maps (as it is commonly done in programming languages).
+  `ValueSetIndex` maps hashes of the set items to the items themselves, while `KeySetIndex` maps set items to `null`.
   Thus, `KeySetIndex` is preferable when set items have relatively short serialization and need to be iterated in a deterministic order.
   `ValueSetIndex` is a better match for complex items or items that need to be looked up by a hash.
+- `Entry` represents an optional single item (i.e., `Option<T>` in Rust terms).

-Both `ListIndex` and `ProofListIndex` support updating by index and appending only. `MapIndex` and `ProofMapIndex` allow inserting, updating or deleting key-value pairs. `KeySetIndex` and `ValueSetIndex` support adding and removing elements from the set.
+Both `ListIndex` and `ProofListIndex` support updating by index and extending the lists.
+However, only `ListIndex` supports truncation from the tail. `MapIndex` and `ProofMapIndex` allow inserting, updating or deleting key-value pairs. `KeySetIndex` and `ValueSetIndex` support adding and removing elements from the set.
 Finally, all collections support iterations over items (or keys, values, and key-value pairs in the case of maps).

 ### Proofs